 A NEAT Approach to Weight Loss

-We all know a well-structured and consistent exercise program combined with a healthful diet can help all of us shed unwanted pounds and achieve our ideal body type.
+We all know a well-structured and consistent exercise program combined with a healthful diet can help all of us with weight loss and achieve our ideal body type.
 But do we need to push ourselves in the gym each day leaving buckets of sweat on the floor?
 Do we really have to eat foods that taste like cardboard?
 Let’s examine how we can successfully combine everyday activity with diet and exercise to burn calories and lose fat.

 Exercise and improving overall fitness is vitally important to your health and wellness, as well as your ability to engage in normal activities of daily living (ADLs).
 Some benefits of exercise include a stronger more efficient heart, reduced risk of heart disease and diabetes, stronger muscles and thicker bones, reduced cholesterol levels, and improved mental health.